elliottpost/comp412/README.md

 ## Changes from original plan
 The original plan was to use Google Maps & KML data to use reverse geocoding on the lat/long to lookup neighborhood.
 The code for this was developed (see commit #457afb6); however, Google Maps limited to 5 requests per second or 2,500 requests per day.
 With ~ 45,000 records this was not feasible.
 Instead, I have taken the approach of using "Community IDs" from the census and mapping these to zip codes, instead of lat/long.
 The new approach is not quite as perfect as lat/long, but still has high accuracy.
 Other map sources such as Open Layers were considered but none had the API to support the functionality required.

+## Conclusion
+Graphically or manually inspecting data shows there is no correlation between Per Capita Income and pass rate of food inspections at local restaraunts.
+Although, again, the data had some issues due to map API limits, the overall result is accurate because the data was skewed proportionately.

+## Footnotes
+All code is heavily commented and follows standard PHP commenting (similar to Java Doc)